sofiiacherepennikova/dogbreeds/README.md

 ## Dataset

-The dataset used for training and testing the classifier consists of 9813 images of various dog breeds.
+The dataset used for training and testing the classifier consists of 9813 images of various dog breeds downloaded from https://www.kaggle.com/datasets/gpiosenka/70-dog-breedsimage-data-set .
 Each image is labeled with the corresponding breed of the dog.

 ## Model

-The classifier is implemented using a CNN architecture, which is a type of deep neural network commonly used for image classification tasks.
-The model is trained on the dataset using the PyTorch framework.
+It consists of multiple convolutional layers followed by max pooling layers to extract features from the input images.
+The model then flattens the output and passes it through several dense layers with dropout regularization to classify the images into different classes.
+The model uses the Adam optimizer with a learning rate of 0.0001 and categorical crossentropy as the loss function.

 ## Usage